Upon receiving a shipment from your vendor, you will need to receive the items on the purchase order.

 When to Receive in Inventory Planner

 If you are connected to an Inventory Management System (such as Ordoro or Tradegecko) or Amazon, then your receiving will happen through that platform.
-Receiving information including units received and PO status will update in Inventory Planner once updated on your connected platform.
+Receiving information including units received and PO status will update in Inventory Planner after the next sync with your connected platform.

 If you are connected to a sales platform such as Shopify, BigCommerce, WooCommerce, or Magento, then you will handle receiving in Inventory Planner.